zqming-cs/ADTopk/README.md

 efficient threshold sparsification module, a communication and aggregation module, and a residual gradient error feedback module.

 ### Interleaving compression module
-We implement two compression APIs: **AllDimensionTopk** and **TradTopk**.
+We implement two compression APIs: `AllDimensionTopk` and `TradTopk`.

-The **AllDimensionTopk** takes as input the original gradient matrix, and it leverages torch.topk function as the basic compressor to select the absolute largest k elements from all input dimension.
+- The `AllDimensionTopk` takes as input the original gradient matrix, and it leverages torch.topk function as the basic compressor to select the absolute largest k elements from all input dimension.
 The number of elements selected on each dimension is k divided by the number of input dimensions, which is at least one.

-The **TradTopk** first flattens the original gradient into a single tensor, and then it leverages torch.topk to select the absolute largest k elements (including values and indices) in the gradient vector.
+- The `TradTopk` first flattens the original gradient into a single tensor, and then it leverages torch.topk to select the absolute largest k elements (including values and indices) in the gradient vector.

 ### Efficient threshold sparsification module
-In this module, we implement a **ThresholdTopk** function to adjust the frequency of interleaving compression and replace the **TradTopk**, which consists of a **monitor** and an **updater**.
+In this module, we implement a `ThresholdTopk` function to adjust the frequency of interleaving compression and replace the `TradTopk`, which consists of a `monitor` and an `updater`.

-The **monitor** is designed to monitor changes in the threshold and iteration.
+- The `monitor` is designed to monitor changes in the threshold and iteration.

-The **updater** periodically updates the threshold.
+- The `updater` periodically updates the threshold.

 ### Communication and aggregation module
-To enable communication and aggregation of the compressed gradient, we rewrite the core component **DistributedOptimizer** of Horovod.

-In **DistributedOptimizer**, we provide three collective communication primitives APIs for **Allreduce**, **Allgather**, and **AllgatherFast**.
+To enable communication and aggregation of the compressed gradient, we rewrite the core component `DistributedOptimizer` of Horovod.
+In `DistributedOptimizer`, we provide three collective communication primitives APIs for `Allreduce`, `Allgather`, and `AllgatherFast`.
+- we leverage the `allreduce_async_` function to design `Allreduce` collective communication primitive to execute the communication and aggregation in the dense non-compression baseline.
+Allreduce is the most efficient operation, but it is not readily suitable for several scenarios.
+- We use `allgather_async_` function to design `Allgather` primitive to execute the communication and aggregation in sparse ADTopk and other state-off-the-art sparsification compression methods.
+It does not perform any aggregation, only supports input gradients of different forms, and is well suited for sparsification when different nodes select gradient elements at non-overlapping indices.
+- We also implement another alternative primitive called `AllgatherFast`, which speeds up communication by eliminating the gradient split step compared to `Allgather`.

 ### Residual gradient error feedback module
-In this module, we implement an error feedback API, including includes a **memory.compensate** function that accumulates residual into a locally generated gradient and a **memory.update** function that calculates the difference between the compensated gradient and the compressed gradient to update the residual and store it in memory
+In this module, we implement an error feedback API, including includes a `memory.compensate` function that accumulates residual into a locally generated gradient and a `memory.update` function that calculates the difference between the compensated gradient and the compressed gradient to update the residual and store it in memory

 ## Installation